 The 2007 award went to the Access Living Headquarters and the two people who helped make it possible.
 Marca Bristo, President and CEO of Access Living of Metropolitan Chicago, and John H. Catlin, FAIA, Partner in LCM Architects, are leaders in combining Accessible/Universal Design and Green Design.

-Access Living Headquarters offers accessible features such as hands-free main doors; large elevators with doors that open front and back; and wider corridors and conference rooms to accommodate wheelchair users and others with disabilities.
+Access Living Headquarters offers accessible features such as automatic operating hands-free main entrance doors; and wider corridors and conference rooms to accommodate wheelchair users and others with disabilities.
 View photo gallery.

 Fong & Chan Architects